PSHE at Castle Hill

 In order to support our teaching, we have tailored the Jigsaw, the mindful approach to PSHE, programme of study to suit our pupils, school and community in order to meet our children’s needs.

 Jigsaw, the mindful approach to PSHE, brings together Personal, Social, Health Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme at the same time.
 These themes are: Being me in my world, celebrating difference (including anti-bullying), dreams and goals, healthy me, relationships and changing me.

 From September 2020, Relationships and Health Education are compulsory in all primary schools in England.
+Our RSE Policy statement can be found below or on our Policies page.
 For primary aged children this includes curriculum content under two headings (DfE 2019):